Can Anxiety Develop Later in Life? Here’s What Older Adults Should Know

 Simple Steps to Feel Better Right Now

-There are small steps anyone can try at home to help manage older adult anxiety:
+There are small steps anyone can try at home to help manage anxiety in older people:

 These steps do not replace care from a doctor.
 But they can help while you get support.